What42Pizza/42s-Backrooms/README.md

 ## Level 1

 This is the level you will always start in.
 It has yellow walls, dark carpets, and buzzing florescent lights.
 There are occasionally wooden chairs, tables, and / or bathrooms, but these are fairly rare (and the bathrooms never work).
 People have reported finding other areas and objects, but none of these reports have ever been confirmed.
-The only objects that have been consistantly reported on is random bottles of almond milk.
+The only objects that have been consistently reported on is random bottles of almond milk.
 As you move through this level, the wallpaper covering the walls will slowly become more and more damaged, revealing the concrete behind them, though this can take several hours.

 Despite the apparent size of the Backrooms, or perhaps the lack thereof, it is fairly common to run into other people.
 Due to this stressful environment, most confrontations lead to either extreme violence or instant friendship.